 Bihar is an eastern state of the Republic of India.
-It is thirteenth largest state of India by area and third-largest by population.
+It is the thirteenth-largest state of India by area and third-largest by population.
 On 15 November 2000 Jharkhand get separated from Bihar became a new neighborhood state of Bihar.

 Bihar State Symbols – State Animal, Bird, Flower, And Tree

 After its creation, Bihar also declared its state symbols.
-Following are the Bihar state symbols.
+The following are the Bihar state symbols.

 State Animal Of Bihar: A Muscular Gaur